 From the President...

 If you are reading this and have never attended an event, please don’t hesitate to join us.
-And if you would like to get involved, please get in touch with me or any other board member.
+Joining our Harvard Club of Sweden Facebook group is a wonderful way to see what we are all about.
+If you would like to get involved, please feel free to get in touch with me or any of our board members.

-Hope to see you soon at the coming HCS events,
+I hope to see you soon at upcoming HCS events!